IWSLT/IWSLT.github.io/_pages/2021/shared-tasks/low-resource.md

 ## Evaluation

 The primary task is translation, and hence the submissions will be evaluated using standard automatic translation metrics (e.g. BLEU and chrF++ as computed by [SacreBLEU](https://github.com/mjpost/sacrebleu)).
+To ensure fair comparisons in the shared task's final rankings, though, we will distinguish systems using pre-trained models and those who do not.

 In addition, if the participants' systems also produce transcriptions for the source utterances (which would be the case for pipeline/cascade or multitask systems), we will invite their submission and also evaluate on ASR quality using standard ASR metrics (WER).

+### Evaluation Dates

+Note that the evaluation for the Low-Resource Shared Task will start a week after the the other shared tasks.
+We expect the test set to be released around April 12th, and we will notify the registered participants when the test sets become available.

 ## Submission